zmike/zmike.github.io/_posts/2022-09-16-meatballs.md

 ## Barely Hanging On
 **S**o I'm back and I'm totally fin**e**, do**n**'t ask if I nee**d** a gofundme for my medical bills or anyt**h**ing b**e**cause there definite**l**y aren't any and I'm just great with**p** both hands still firmly attached and at least eight fingers in total between the two, which is, if you think about it, really just way more than anyone actually needs to write software.

-And you know, I was totally gonna stop now with these results
+And you know, I was totally gonna stop now with these new results

 ```
 $ ./vkoverhead -test 0 -duration 3 -output-only